 \subsection{Sparsity evaluation via constraining sampling}

 \methodname~is initially unaware of any information regarding action sparsity.
 Our central premise for evaluating action sparsity is that an action has a higher sparsity if executing it sparsely improves performance (i.e., higher reward).
+Note that accurately quantifying action sparsity is a complex challenge due to the dynamic and context complexity.
+Thus, \methodname~primarily attempts to offers a heuristic estimation by evaluating whether the overall performance of the agent improves when certain actions are executed less frequently.
 Based on this concept, \methodname~first selects an action and then observes the performance of the policy when constraint sampling the selected action.
-Here, two crucial issues arise: how to choose the action to be evaluated and how to constrain action sampling.
+Here, two crucial issues arise: how to choose the action for evaluation and constrain action sampling.

-\textbf{(Fig.\ref{fig:overall_framework}, 1) Select action to be evaluated.} It is not straightforward to select an action for evaluation, as the random selection is inefficient because not all actions require constrained sampling.
+\textbf{(Fig. \ref{fig:overall_framework}, 1) Select action to be evaluated.} It is not straightforward to select an action for evaluation, as random selection is inefficient because not all actions require constrained sampling.
 On the other hand, selecting the action based on the sparsity evaluated thus far may overlook other actions and result in a suboptimal choice.
 This problem can be viewed as the classical trade-off between exploration and exploitation, which naturally lends itself to modeling as a non-stationary bandit problem \citep{non_stationary_bandit_problem}.
-Each action is treated as a bandit arm, and the discounted reward policy receives for the constraining sampling action as the bandit is the reward. \methodname~uses the Discounted Upper Confidence Bounds (D-UCB) algorithm~\citep{discounted_UCB1,discounted_UCB2} to select action to be evaluated:
+We treat each action as a bandit arm, and treat the discounted reward while constraining sampling as the bandit reward. \methodname~uses the Discounted Upper Confidence Bounds (D-UCB) algorithm~\citep{discounted_UCB1,discounted_UCB2} to select action to be evaluated:

-where $\mu(a)$ is the estimated mean reward of the arm $a$. $c>0$, $N_t(\tilde{\gamma},a)$ denotes the discounted number of times $a$ is selected, $t(\tilde{\gamma})=\sum_{i=0}^{|\mathcal{A}|-1}N_t(\tilde{\gamma},a_i)$ denotes the total discounted number of selections, and $\tilde{\gamma}$ is the discounted factor parameter of D-UCB.
+where $\mu(a)$ is the estimated mean reward of the arm $a$. $c>0$, $N_t(\tilde{\gamma},a)$ denotes the discounted number of times $a$ is selected, $t(\tilde{\gamma})=\sum_{i=0}^{|\gA|-1}N_t(\tilde{\gamma},a_i)$ denotes the total discounted number of selections, and $\tilde{\gamma}$ is the discounted factor parameter of D-UCB.

-\textbf{(Fig.\ref{fig:overall_framework}, 2) Constrain action sampling.} Constraining action sampling is an important technique in \methodname, with two effects: (1) reducing action sampling to avoid wasting budgets or opportunities to execute sparse actions, and (2) assisting in evaluating action sparsity.
+\textbf{(Fig. \ref{fig:overall_framework}, 2) Constrain action sampling.} Constraining action sampling is an important technique in \methodname, with two effects: (1) reducing action sampling to avoid wasting budgets or opportunities to execute sparse actions, and (2) assisting in evaluating action sparsity.
 Given an action $a_i$ and a value function $Q(s,a)$, \methodname~constrains sampling $a_i$ via executing the behavior policy $\tilde{\pi}_{a_i}$: